Driver Authorization

 Expiration of driver authorization

-All drivers holding a Wisconsin driver’s license are evaluated monthly and any individual no longer meeting the driver criteria will be deactivated with notification to employee and their supervisor.
+Individuals no longer meeting the driver criteria will be deactivated, with notification sent to the employee/volunteer/student and their supervisor.

 Driver deactivation